dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-aks.md

 ```

 ## Install Dapr using the AKS Dapr extension
-By using the AKS Dapr extension to provision Dapr on your AKS cluster, you have the option of eliminating the requirement of managing the runtime on your AKS cluster.
-Additionally, the extension offers support for all native Dapr configuration capabilities through simple command-line arguments.
+You have the option of using the AKS Dapr extension to provision Dapr on your AKS cluster.
+By using the extension, you have the option of eliminating all requirements of managing the runtime on your AKS cluster.
+Also the AKS Dapr extension offers support for all native Dapr configuration capabilities through command-line arguments via the Azure CLI.

 {{% alert title="Note" color="warning" %}}
 If you install Dapr through the AKS extension, our recommendation is to continue using the extension for future management of Dapr instead of the Dapr CLI.
 Combining the two tools can cause conflicts and result in undesired behavior.
 {{% /alert %}}

-### How it works
+### How the extension works
-The AKS Dapr extension uses the Azure CLI to provision the Dapr control plane on your AKS cluster.
-This will create:
+The Dapr extension uses the Azure CLI to provision the Dapr control plane on your AKS cluster.
+The Dapr control plane consists of:

 - **dapr-operator**: Manages component updates and Kubernetes services endpoints for Dapr (state stores, pub/subs, etc.)
 - **dapr-sidecar-injector**: Injects Dapr into annotated deployment pods and adds the environment variables DAPR_HTTP_PORT and DAPR_GRPC_PORT to enable user-defined applications to easily communicate with Dapr without hard-coding Dapr port values.